AdobeDocs/experience-manager-headless-adaptive-forms.pt-BR/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-aem-forms-cloud-service.md

 1. Faça logon no ambiente de autor do Cloud Service.
    ![](/help/assets/screenshot2028113829.png){width="50%" align="left"}

-1. Para navegar até a interface do AEM Forms, clique em **Forms > Forms e documentos**.
+1. Para navegar até a interface do usuário do AEM Forms, clique em **Forms > Forms e Documentos**.